mebratuteshale/order-summary-component/README.md

 This is a simple order summary web app created using HTML and CSS.
 The CSS featured box-sizing and variables.
 The app has card, card title and container components with link images and buttons as contents.
 ### The challenge
-- To build out order summary card component and get it looking as close to this: design [web app design](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj)
+- To build out order summary card component and get it looking as close to this [web app design](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj)
 Users should be able to:
 - See hover states for interactive elements